What is Field Service Management

 Q. Is field service management the same as facility management?

 No, field service management and facility management are different, though they are often confused.
 Field service management is used by service businesses that send technicians to customer locations to complete jobs like HVAC repairs, plumbing calls, or cleaning visits.
-It focuses on scheduling, dispatching, work orders, and invoicing for external customers.
-Facility management, on the other hand, is used internally by organizations to maintain and operate their own buildings and assets, such as managing vendors, building systems, and maintenance schedules for a property they own or occupy.
+Specifically, it focuses on scheduling, dispatching, work orders, and invoicing for external customers.
+On the other hand, facility management is used internally by organizations to maintain and operate their own buildings and assets, such as managing vendors, building systems, and maintenance schedules for a property they own or occupy.

 Q. Can small businesses use FSM software, or is it only for large companies?